Golden Haiku Poetry Contest

 Golden Haiku follows the Haiku Society of America’s guidelines for modern haiku, which does not require the traditional 5-7-5 structure.
 Removing the strict structural requirements for syllables frees the author to use evocative language to capture a moment or expression of beauty in a short, descriptive verse.
 Learn more about how to write a contemporary haiku here.

-All entries are reviewed and judged by a distinguished panel of published haiku experts (see below) who select first, second, and third place winners, a regional favorite, and Youth Category winners.
+All entries are reviewed and judged by a distinguished panel of published haiku experts (see below) who select first, second, and third place adult winners, a regional favorite, and youth winners.

 First Place – $500